Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 [slide]
 # Comments
+When writing code in Python, it’s important to make sure that your code can be easily understood by others.
+Giving variables obvious names, defining explicit functions, and organizing your code are all great ways to do this.

+Another easy way to increase the readability of your code is by using comments!

-A comment is text in your program that is not executed as a code
+A comment is text in your program that is **not executed as a code**.

 * Commonly used to document code